COVID-19 and transfusion medicine

 Choosing Wisely COVID-19 recommendations (recommendations #7 and 9 for clinicians) published by Choosing Wisely Canada.

-COVID-19 Transfusion education events
+COVID-19 Transfusion education

 Treatment of COVID-19 patients